ISU-MolPhyl/EEOB563/computer_labs/lab8/README.md

 and probabilities associated with pairs of values at the root.
 Recall that there are now two binary traits being analyzed, and these specify four possible pairs at the root.

+#### Independent model
 * Repeat this analysis but choosing the Independent model (option 2).

+> **Questions to consider:**
+> What do dependent and independent models actually mean?
-Did it take long to run dependent or independent model?
-Why?
+> Why did it take less time to run independent model analysis?

+#### LR test
-Calculate the likelihood ratio statisticas LR= 2(log-likelihood(Dependent model) – log-likelihood(Independent model)).
+Calculate the likelihood ratio statistics LR= 2(log-likelihood(Dependent model) – log-likelihood(Independent model)).
 The likelihood ratio statistic is nominally distributed as a χ2 with degrees of freedom equal to the difference in the number of parameters between the two models.

+> **Questions to consider:**
+> How many parameters does each model have?
-Are the likelihoods of the two models significantly different?
-Which model should we choose?
+> Are the likelihoods of the two models significantly different?
+> Which model should we choose?

-Using Markov Chain Monte Carlo.
+### Using Markov Chain Monte Carlo.
 The analysis of correlated evolution using MCMC is straightforward: simply run a Markov chain that simultaneously samples the posterior distribution of trees contained in the tree file and the parameters of the model of evolution.

-The overall results are summarized by the harmonic mean.
+#### Dependent model
-Open the program using Open the program by typing "BayesTraits Primates.trees Primates.txt" and select the Dependent model and MCMC analysis.
+* Open the program by typing "BayesTraits Primates.trees Primates.txt" and select the Dependent model and MCMC analysis.
-Set ratedev to 10 (ratedev 10) and a reverse jump hyperprior seeding to an exponential from a uniform 0-30 distribution and run MCMC
+* Set ratedev to 10 (`ratedev 10`) and a reverse jump hyperprior seeding to an exponential from a uniform 0-30 distribution
+* Run MCMC for 5 million generations
+* Estimate marginal likelihood using stepping stone sampling

+> **Questions to consider:**
-How many distinct rates categories did the RJ MCMC choose?
+> How many distinct rates categories did the RJ MCMC choose?
-Which parameters are in the same category and which are assigned to the zero (Z) category?
+> Which parameters are in the same category and which are assigned to the zero (Z) category?
-Does the analysis prefer a dependent or an independent model of evolution of two characters and what does it mean?
+> Does the analysis prefer a dependent or an independent model of evolution of two characters and what does it mean?

-Run for a few million iterations to obtain a stable harmonic mean.
+#### Independent model
-Repeat this analysis but restrict the RJ chain to Independent models (use the same options for ratedev and rjhp).
+* Repeat the previous analysis but restrict the RJ chain to Independent models (use the same options for ratedev and rjhp as in dependent model).
-Run for a few million iterations to obtain a stable harmonic mean.
+* Run for a few million iterations;
+* Estimate marginal likelihood using stepping stone sampling
-Compare your results with the log-Bayes Factor test.
+* Compare dependent and independent model results with the log-Bayes Factor test.